-The MCCAC will pay a rebate per watt of total installed capacity ($/W), as per the table below.
+Participants are eligible to receive a rebate per watt of total installed capacity ($/W), as per the table below.
 The rate tier is determined by the total installed capacity of a project submitted through a single AMSP Application.

-|10 kilowatts to <150 kilowatts||$0.60/Watt|
+|10 kilowatts to <150 kilowatts||$0.75/watt|

-|150 kilowatts to 1 Megawatt||$0.45/Watt|
+|150 kilowatts to <2 Megawatts||$0.60/watt|

 Where do I find additional information?